 Frequently Asked Questions

 Yes, and it is highly recommended.
-Pilgrims specifically suffering from Kala Sarpa Dosha make it a strict point to visit the Rahu temple at Thirunageswaram and the Ketu temple at Keezhaperumpallam on the same day to complete the energetic circuit of the nodes.
+Pilgrims specifically suffering from Kala Sarpa Dosha make it a strict point to visit the Rahu temple at Thirunageswarar and the Ketu temple at Keezhaperumpallam on the same day to complete the energetic circuit of the nodes.